NeuroMarshal/IDA-RenAImer/README.md

 - **Python dependencies not found.** Verify that `requests`, `pydantic`, and `PyQt5` are available to IDA.
 - **Menu item does not appear.** Make sure the plugin files are in the correct directory and restart IDA.

+This plugin is not affiliated with or endorsed by Hex-Rays SA